 The Family Support Division of MSF maintains support services, including Divorce Support Specialist Agencies (DSSA) like Family Service Centres, as well as administration of the compulsory Mandatory Parenting Programme.

-Add: Family Support Division, Ministry of Social and Family Development, 7 Maxwell Road, MND Building Annex B, #04-11, Singapore 069111
+Add: Divorce Support Office, Ministry of Social and Family Development, 7 Maxwell Road, MND Building Annex B, #04-11, Singapore 069111

 Form: Contact Us

 Tel: MSF Consolidated Hotline 1800 111 2222 (say 'Family Assist' when asked for the hotline you want to reach)

 4. Family Mediation Services

 The Syariah Court has jurisdiction over judicial proceedings relating to Muslim marriages and divorce, pursuant to s 35 of the Administration of Muslim Law Act.

 Add: Family Link @ Lengkok Bahru 8, Lengkok Bahru, #03-01 Singapore 159052